 Sure!
-I’ve always been an artist, but my formal degree is in Design and Illustration.
-I’ve done a lot of work both in the print industry (where I learned the value of a production-oriented work ethic) and in the corporate world.
+I’ve always been an artist, but my formal degree is in Advertising Design and Illustration.
+I’ve done a lot of work both in the print industry, (where I learned the value of a production-oriented work ethic) and in the corporate world.
 (Where I learned I’d rather be a freelancer.)
-Working for myself allows me to take on a huge variety of work, giving me the chance to constantly be meeting new people, and learning new things about their businesses and the way they do things.
+Working for myself allows me to take on a huge variety of work, and gives me the chance to constantly meet new people, and learn new things about their businesses and the way they do things.
 This is probably the most rewarding aspect of my job, and I’d recommend it to anyone.

 No two clients are alike, and no two projects are identical.
 I decided long ago that if I was going to have a specialty, it needed to be listening to people.
 I may have the experience in this job, but you are the only person who really knows what you want.
-No matter how good I am at building websites or designing a brochure, without knowing what you need, I may as well be painting blindfolded.
+No matter how good I am at building websites or designing a brochure, without knowing what you need, I may as well be working blindfolded.

 Most projects include consultation, design, and press-ready files or final web-ready files.
 Eventually there may even be cookies.

 This is up to you.
 I can help with all aspects of your project, or you can provide portions of it, such as writing, or logos.
-This would be addressed during the quote stage so that everyone will have a clear idea of what is required at the outset of the project.
+This would be addressed during the estimate stage so that everyone will have a clear idea of what is required at the outset of the project.